cleverage/doctrine-process-bundle/docs/reference/tasks/database_updater_task.md

 Accepted inputs
 ---------------

-Input can be used as the query params if needed
+`array`or `None`: Input can be used as the query params if needed

 Possible outputs
 ----------------

-Iterate on an entity list returned by a sql query.
+`int`: Number of rows changed by the query.

 Options
 -------